Zen4All-nl/Collect-Info-Through-Tabs-In-New-Style-for-Zen-Cart/README.md

 # Zen Cart Collect Info Through Tabs In New Style (CITTINS)

-The current collect info page can be quit long, and is not very user friendly.
+The current collect info page can be quite long, and is not very user friendly.
 Therefore I started searching for a better solution.

 After looking at many other shopping cart frameworks, I have a pretty good idea of how I want the new  collect info page to look.
 It will be a page with tabs for different categories of information.
 The default tabs are: